 Carbs with Character

 It’s not just homegrown pulses that deserve attention.
 Changing up your carb is a brilliant way of reinvigorating your cooking.
 It can lead you to new recipes and flavours, and rings in the changes in texture and bite.
-We’ve chosen a delicate white quinoa that has a nutty note and is wonderfully light.
-Grown in the lowlands of Essex by farmer Peter Fairs, you can switch it in anywhere you normally use rice or couscous, or in salads.
+Try a delicate white quinoa that has a nutty note and is wonderfully light.
+You can switch it in anywhere you normally use rice or couscous, or in salads.
 Biologically speaking they are actually seeds, and during cooking they unfurl into elegant little spirals that are wonderful carriers of flavour, with a pleasing texture.
 You can even use it in place of porridge!
-On that oatey note, we’ve also added some beautifully simple organic porridge oats to the collection too.
+On that oat-y note, we’ve also added some beautifully simple organic porridge oats to the collection too.
 They are lightly rolled and steel cut so that they cook quickly – try them in this unusual savoury porridge – think of it as a homegrown risotto!